India to spend USD 1.4 trillion on infrastructure in next five years: Sitharaman

 India, she said, has taken various steps to enhance infrastructure investment by launching innovative financial vehicles such as Infrastructure Debt Funds (IDFs), Real Estate Investment Trusts (REITs), Infrastructure Investment Trusts (InvITs) and laying down a framework for municipal bonds.

-"We are already applying Public-Private Partnership (PPP) models in the country.
-We have adopted the Asset Recycling model to modernize existing infrastructure, like highways, while providing the government with upfront capital to support new infrastructure," she said.
+"We are already applying Public Private Partnership (PPP) models in the country.
+We have adopted the Asset Recycling model to modernize existing infrastructure, like highways, while providing government with upfront capital to support new infrastructure," she said.

 India is also trying to develop brownfield assets as a separate asset class for infrastructure investment, the finance minister said.

-Another initiative is the National Investment and Infrastructure Fund (NIIF), which is aimed at channelling investments from both domestic and international sources into infrastructure, the minister noted.
+Another initiative is the National Investment and Infrastructure Fund (NIIF), which is aimed at channeling investments from both domestic and international sources into infrastructure, the minister noted.

 Noting that the rural economy is vital for India, which depends heavily on agriculture, she said the country has achieved high food grains production but returns in the sector are somewhat subdued due to a dip in agricultural commodity prices globally and depressed food prices domestically.